 If you’ve ever fancied spending an evening in a classic speakeasy, pulsing with jazz music and with the clink of cocktail glasses in the background, Libraria is the place for you.

 High on our list of quirky Lviv restaurants for its dedication to theme, sumptuous surroundings and great musical performances, Libraria is decorated as a traditional library.
 Dark wood, antique books and the smell of leather create an academic atmosphere, even if you’re only there for the drink!

 Another place that’s difficult to find, this only adds to the slightly elicit thrill of being there – and there’s nothing like opening what looks like a slightly shabby door in the city centre to find a buzz of noise and warmth behind it.
-Try an old favourite like a martini or see what the expert bar crew can whip up!
+Try an old favourite like a classic martini with a twist or see what the expert bar crew can whip up!

 First things first: British readers, please do not get confused.
 This is not a restaurant in Lviv dedicated to the football team, but rather a barbecue place competing for the title of ‘best ribs in the world’ that happens to be located inside the city walls in a former arsenal.